nathancooperjones/script-character-counts/README.md

 ```

 ### Known Bugs / Issues Progress
+- [ ] Dialogue that might span multiple lines with multiple characters separated with a `/` is incorrectly counted and reported as a single character.
+- [ ] Character names with slight mispellings are counted as separate character.
+- [ ] Dialogue with multiple characters speaking at once (side-by-side type) with sub-groups of characters speaking at once separated with a `/` is incorrectly counted and reported as only two characters.
+- [X] Character's with `V.O.` in name are counted as separate characters.
+- [X] Dialogue with multiple characters separated with an `AND` or `&` is incorrectly counted and reported as a single character.
+- [X] Characters with punctuation are sometimes counted as more than one character.
-- [ ] Sentence count is not the _most_ reliable yet for some character's dialogue.
+- [X] Sentence count is not the _most_ reliable yet for some character's dialogue.
-- [ ] Dialogue with multiple characters separated with a `/` is incorrectly counted and reported as a single character.
+- [X] Dialogue with multiple characters separated with a `/` is incorrectly counted and reported as a single character.
 - [X] `non_dialogue_sentence` _might_ not be required for `get_character_dialogue_for_page`...
 - [X] Sometimes, different scene descriptions are counted as characters.
 - [X] When a character speaks in all caps, it is assumed to be a character name.